 Do not use Silverlon® Wound Contact Dressing and Burn Contact Dressings on patients with known sensitivity to silver or nylon.

-Adverse Reactions
+Adverse Reactions - N/A

-N/A

 Instructions for Use

 Cleanse wound with sterile water, distilled water, or normal saline removing necrotic debris or eschar as needed per local protocol.
 Select the dressing size that overlaps the wound margins by 1-2 cm.